-I (mentally) bit too, having spent idle hours in 1971 with a Vega catalogue specifying a yellow Kammback GT exactly like this one.
+I (mentally) bit too, having spent idle hours in 1971 with a Vega brochure specifying a yellow Kammback GT exactly like this one.
 But sure enough, the sweetness of that first bite evaporated all too quickly: the apple was rotten at the (engine) core.
 The Vega was GM’s Watergate/Waterloo, the beginning of its inevitable end.
-And yet here I am forty years later, totally smitten and thinking how fun it would be to tool around in another of my seductive youthful loves.
+And yet here I am forty years later, totally smitten and thinking how fun it would be to tool around in another one of my seductive youthful loves.

 Let’s step into our time machine.
 It’s 1971, we’re wearing bell-bottoms, and want desperately to love the Vega as much as we love peace.
 Its coming was hyped by GM for years as nothing less than the reinvention of the small car, GM’s version of the Apollo moon shot.
 Sound familiar?